Gabe Klobosits: Washington Nationals

 On July 30, 2021, Washington selected his contract and promoted him to the active roster.
 He made his MLB debut that night in relief.
+Klobosits made 11 appearances for the Nationals during his rookie campaign, posting an 0-1 record and 5.56 ERA with five strikeouts across 11 1/3 innings pitched.
 On April 6, 2022, Klobosits was designated for assignment by the Nationals.